Bertha Georgie Yeats: W. B. Yeats

 Her mother often brought young musicians and artists she had recently met to Olivia Shakespear's salon, many of whom became well-known modernists, including Ezra Pound, Walter Rummel, and Frederic Manning.
 Georgie continued to make the rounds of country estates with her mother and Olivia and Dorothy Shakespear.
 It was in their company in 1910 or 1911, as a seventeen-year-old, that one morning she met Yeats at the British Museum and again that afternoon during tea at the Shakespears.

-Seven years later, when she was 25 and he 52, Yeats asked Georgie to marry him.
+Seven years later, when she was 25 and he was 52, Yeats asked Georgie to marry him.
 Only a few weeks earlier Iseult Gonne, the daughter of Maud Gonne whom Yeats had loved for many years, had rejected Yeats' marriage proposal.
-Georgie and Yeats married just three weeks later, on 20 October 1917, in a public registry office, witnessed by her mother and Ezra Pound.
+Georgie and Yeats married just three weeks later, on 20 October 1917, in a public register office, witnessed by her mother and Ezra Pound.
 During the honeymoon, while Yeats was still brooding about Iseult's rejection, Georgie began the automatic writing which fascinated him.
 Yeats wrote about her psychography days later in what was to be A Vision, and it held the marriage together for many years.
-Within a year of marriage Yeats declared her name of Georgie to be insufferable, and henceforth called her George.
+Within a year of marriage, Yeats declared her name of Georgie to be insufferable and henceforth called her George.